Data-Driven Weak-form Discovery of Stochastic Systems: Introduction

-Two established methodological streams each address a piece of this problem, but neither addresses it in full. \emph{Stochastic SINDy} \cite{b_boninsegna2018,b_gonzalez2021} extends the SINDy sparse regression framework \cite{b_brunton2016} to SDEs by estimating drift and diffusion from Kramers--Moyal increment statistics.
-These methods are interpretable and produce symbolic polynomial generators, but each regression row is formed from a single time-step increment, which means signal and noise contributions are entangled at the individual-step level.
+\textit{Stochastic SINDy}~\cite{boninsegna2018,gonzalez2021} extends the SINDy framework~\cite{brunton2016} to SDEs using Kramers--Moyal increment statistics.
+These methods are interpretable and produce symbolic models, but each regression row is formed from a single time-step increment: noise enters at the individual-step level, and estimation variance grows as $\dt\to0$.
+They do not aggregate information across the trajectory.

-\emph{Weak SINDy} \cite{b_messenger2021} takes a fundamentally different approach for deterministic systems: it multiplies the governing equation by smooth temporal test functions and integrates by parts, transferring the time derivative from the (noisy, estimated) trajectory onto the (analytically known, smooth) test function.
-The result is that each regression row aggregates information across the entire trajectory, and measurement noise is averaged rather than appearing at the individual-step level.
-This method has been validated on a broad class of deterministic ODEs and PDEs.
-However, it was derived and analysed exclusively in the deterministic setting.
-It provides no treatment of the diffusion coefficient $a(x)$, no analysis of the stochastic martingale term that arises when the weak projection is applied to the It\^{o} integral, and---crucially---no discussion of the endogeneity bias that temporal test functions introduce when applied to a stochastic equation.